Are you feeling the effects of Iselle? Share your images with CNN iReport, but please stay safe.

 Hawaii Electric Light said in a tweet that nearly 22,000 customers were without power in various parts of the Big Island.

 As the storm approached, supermarket shelves were swept bare, while schools and government offices closed.
 Sandbags were placed around homes and hotels, and ports told to close.

 In Hawaii County, 630 people have gone to shelters, Mayor Billy Kenoi told CNN affiliate KHON-TV in Honolulu.

 The state had prepared for a potentially devastating one-two tropical cyclone punch, starting with Iselle and followed by Hurricane Julio, a Category 3 storm, about 900 miles behind it.

 Hurricane Julio could affect the islands over the weekend, though forecasters expect it to brush the state only with its southern outer bands as it passes to the north as a weakened tropical storm.

 Julio had strengthened to a Category 3 storm with top winds of 120 mph by Friday morning, when it was centered less than 1,000 miles away.

 A relatively rare event

-Tropical cyclones are rare visitors on Hawaii.
-Since the 1950s, only two hurricane eyes have hit the state – and both approached from the south, where water temperature generally is warm enough to sustain the storms’ strength.
+Direct hits are rare for the state.
+Since the 1950s, two hurricane eyes have hit Hawaii – and both approached from the south, where water temperature generally is warm enough to sustain the storms’ strength.

 That’s not to say Hawaii hasn’t had close calls.
 The central Pacific sees an average of about five tropical cyclones a year, and some have brushed the state in recent decades.